-If the Catholic Church can do what it's done to me, a survivor, over the past 20 years, and what it allowed to be done to me, and to us, as children — sacrificing us, then and now — what else can it justify?
+If the Catholic Church can do what it's done to me, a survivor, over the past 20 years, and what it allowed to be done to me, and us, first as children and then as adults — sacrificing us, then and now — what else can it justify?

 When it comes to children, above all else.

-I'll be damned if I allow what happened to me to happen to anyone else, so I can't and won't stop until I figure out what happened and why and how.
+I'll be damned if I allow what happened to me to happen to anyone else, so I can't and won't stop until I figure out what happened.

 If Jesus Christ can do what he did, entering Jerusalem on Palm Sunday to a certain and KNOWN fate, then I can do this.

 What happened in the aftermath of SPOTLIGHT?
-The reports and the movie?
+Both the articles and the movie?

 To the survivors?